APM Reliability: Core Features And What’s Not an APM

 What Is an APM?

 Asset Performance Management (APM) involves using data and technology to monitor the health, performance, and risk of physical assets throughout their lifecycle.
 The goal is simple: make better decisions that keep equipment running, reduce failures, and maximize value.
+APM helps organizations manage asset risk and prevent asset failures, which is essential for critical infrastructure where reliability and safety are paramount.

 Where traditional maintenance systems focus on tracking work orders or collecting data, APM connects the dots.
 It turns raw information into actionable insights, empowering maintenance optimization, reliability, and operations teams to move from reactive firefighting to proactive, risk-informed strategies.
+This marks a significant shift from traditional asset management practices to advanced risk management and asset risk management approaches that proactively address asset failure and operational risks.

 • Align asset performance with business goals and maintenance analytics